Dwain-Daniel/milestone-3/README.md

 <h4>Colour Scheme</h4>

 I have used an amber and white theme.
 I have used this as it is bright and attractive.
 The theme is consistent throughout the site which is good for the UI/UX.
 The header and footers are both amber with white text and icons.The background is white, with black text.
-fit the colour theme.

 <h4>Icons </h4>